|Upcoming Events||About House Concerts||How to Attend||About Us|

 More samples of Steve's work can be found on his Web site at http://stevegoodie.com or on the Funny Music Project Web site at http://thefump.com/artist.php?id=31.
 His songs are also available on iTunes.

-The show will be rated PG-13 (definitely some adult humor) and is expected to be one of our more popular ones, so if you'd like to come please read the section titled How to Attend and then RSVP by clicking on the big button just below.
+The show will be rated PG-13 (with some "adult" or humor which may not be suitable for young children) and is expected to be one of our more popular ones, so if you'd like to come please read the section titled How to Attend and then RSVP by clicking on the big button just below.

 Doors will open at 7 PM, and the performance will start at 7:30.
 We'll provide coffee, bottled water, and soft drinks.